 Edit and run the ODPS SQL node

-This section describes how to use SQL code to query the number of singles with different education levels who have mortgage loans in the ODPS SQL node insert_data and save the query result.
+This section describes how to use SQL code in the ODPS SQL node insert_data to query the number of singles who have different education levels and have mortgage loans and save the query result.
 The query result can be used for descendant nodes to continue to analyze or present data.

 - Go to the configuration tab of the ODPS SQL node and enter the following code.
 For more information about the syntax, see Overview of MaxCompute SQL.

 INSERT OVERWRITE TABLE result_table -- Insert data into the result_table table.
 SELECT education , COUNT(marital) AS num FROM bank_data WHERE housing = 'yes' AND marital = 'single' GROUP BY education;

 - Right-click bank_data in the code and select Delete Input.
 The bank_data table is not generated by an auto-triggered node.
 For more information about how to create a table and import data into the table, see Create tables and upload data.
 If the SELECT statement in the code of a node specifies a table that is not generated by an auto-triggered node, you can right-click the name of the table that you want to manage and click Delete input.
 You can also add a comment for a rule at the top of the code.
 This way, the system does not automatically parse the dependency based on the rule.Note Scheduling dependencies ensure that a node can obtain the table data generated by its ancestor node that is scheduled to run.
 However, if the ancestor node of a node is not scheduled to run, the system cannot monitor the generation of the latest table data by the ancestor node.
 If a node uses a SELECT statement to query data of a table that is not generated by an auto-triggered node, you must manually delete the dependency of the node that is automatically generated by the SELECT statement.